Drive more response when you build your brand story at the point of choice

 Look for this package … and buy a pie.
 You’ll love it!

 McTavish Shortbread makes incredible shortbread cookies with all real ingredients, in twelve outstanding flavors.
-Their old package didn’t show off the cookies or tell the flavor story.
-We reinvented their packaging to be a simple label on a bag or tub (lower cost) and to emphasize the cookies and their real butter, real cane sugar and Madagascar Bourbon Vanilla ingredients.
+Their old cookie package didn’t show off the cookies or tell the flavor story.
+We reinvented their cookie packaging to be a simple label on a bag or tub (lower cost) and to show the cookies and emphasize their real butter, real cane sugar and Madagascar Bourbon Vanilla ingredients.

 The pictures tell at a glance what flavor the cookie is.
 And a brief description entices the hungry consumer with hints about the luscious taste.

-And they’ve heard plenty of customers commenting, “I didn’t know you had so many flavors!”
+They’ve heard lots of customers commenting, “I didn’t know you had so many flavors!”
+Thats’ what a good cookie package can do, and why packaging is important to the brand and sales.

 The best seller right now?
 Lemon Lavender.
 Give it a try, you’ll love it.